TwilioDevEd/clicktocall-php/README.md

 ## Meta

  * No warranty expressed or implied.
-Software is as-is.
+Software is as is.
 Diggity.
  * [MIT License](http://www.opensource.org/licenses/mit-license.html)
  * Lovingly crafted by Twilio Developer Education.